dmpstats/Standardise_Formats_and_Calculate_Basic_Statistics/README.md

 ### Settings

 `Filter by Time Interval` (integer): The length of interval, in minutes, to which to filter data.
-Must be less than 60 NULL means no filtering will take place.
-Defaults to 5-minute intervals.
+Must be less than 60.
+Setting this equal to 0 means no filtering will take place.
+Defaults to 0 (no filtering).
 The function `move2::mt_filter_per_interval` is used for this filtering with the parameter `criterion = first`.

 `Bind additional timestamp columns` (logical): Determines whether to append specific timestamp data (*hour,* *minute,* *second,* *hourmin,* and *yearmonthday*) to the output.
 If FALSE, this overrides *Keep Essential Columns*.